judexzhu/judexzhu.github.io/_posts/2016-11-03-Quick-config-for-Infiniband.md

 ---
 layout: post
 title: "Setup Infiniband on CentOS 7"
-description: "quick note about how to config Infinibandn"
+description: "A quick note about how to config Infinibandn"
 tags: [Linux, Infiniband]
 ---

-## Just quick note about how to config Infiniband
+## Just a quick note about how to config Infiniband

 ###install